bbvadata/Jazz/README.md

 ## Next Steps

-  - We will soon deliver a Docker image corresponding to Jazz 0.1.7 to simplify "Hands on Jazz" experience.
-  - There is a huge refactoring to do for version 0.2.0.
+  - Jazz version 0.2.1 is expected for april 2018.
   - This repository is where it will happen.
 Stay Tuned.

 ## Version 0.1.7 (The released sources)